agh-static-x/Maven-Plugin/README.md

 </build>
 ```

-Run `mvn clean` directly in the current project to run this plugin.
+Run `mvn package` directly in the current project to run this plugin.